ethers-io/ethers.js/docs/v5/api/providers/other/README.md

 #### *fallbackProviderConfig* . **priority** => *number*

 The priority used for the provider.
-Higher priorities are favoured over lower priorities.
+Lower-value priorities are favoured over higher-value priorities.
 If multiple providers share the same priority, they are chosen at random.

 #### *fallbackProviderConfig* . **stallTimeout** => *number*